K. Hovnanian Children's Hospital

 The K. Hovnanian Children's Hospital (KHCH) at Jersey Shore University Medical Center is a pediatric acute care hospital located in Neptune Township, New Jersey.
 The hospital has 88 beds and provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout Coastal New Jersey.
-It is affiliated with both the Hackensack Meridian School of Medicine at Seton Hall University and Robert Wood Johnson Medical School, and is a member of Hackensack Meridian Health.
-KHCH features the only pediatric trauma center in the region, and 1 of 3 in the state.
+It is affiliated with both the Hackensack Meridian School of Medicine and Robert Wood Johnson Medical School, and is a member of Hackensack Meridian Health.
+KHCH features the only level I pediatric trauma center in the state and one of a handful of pediatric trauma centers in the state (the other's being level II).
 KHCH also partners with Ocean Medical Center, Riverview Medical Center, Southern Ocean Medical Center, and Bayshore Medical Center to provide pediatric care to the entire surrounding region of Hackensack Meridian Health hospitals.

 About

 In 2006, the hospital became the first hospital in the Jersey Shore region to be designated as a children's hospital by the state.

 In 2008, the hospital added a teen lounge, a new nurses station, additional pediatric rooms, and updated designs and architecture throughout.

 KHCH was named after builder Kevork Hovnanian after his foundation contributed the "largest donation the hospital had seen in its 101 year history."
 The hospital features an ACS regional pediatric trauma center, 1 of 3 in New Jersey and the only in the region.
 The hospital also has an AAP verified level 3 neonatal intensive care unit, the highest in the Jersey Shore region.